 Tomatoes

 Tomatoes are another easy food to grow in a garden.
 But unlike cucumbers and squash, horses don’t really like to eat them.
-I had always been told not to feed tomatoes to horses because they will make them sick.
+I had always been told not to feed tomatoes to horses because they would make them sick.

 So when I saw our horse standing over the tomato plants in our garden, I was worried he would eat a few before I got to him.
 But to my surprise, he hadn’t taken one bite of tomato.